 How will Publish Central edit my book?

-If book editing is part of your package, your Publish Central editor will fix up spelling mistakes, inconsistencies, incorrect grammar and other errors, but will also do much more than this.
-Your book editor will:
+If book editing is part of your package, your Publish Central editor will fix up spelling mistakes, inconsistencies, incorrect grammar, and other errors, but will also do much more than this.
+As part of our book editing services, we will:

 - Suggest additions where more information is required